 What is the thing I should do next?

+Which important tasks should I prioritize next?
 Setting priorities is the next aspect of personal productivity.
 When considering how important the task is, one should think about:

-- Deadline – pretty straightforward.
+• Deadline – pretty straightforward.
 The closer the deadline, the higher the priority.

-According to the multiple guidelines with GTD in particular, it is advised to deliver several to-do lists depending on the priorities.
+According to the multiple guidelines with GTD in particular, it is advised to deliver many to-do lists depending on the priorities.
 A “wishlist”, “to do in near future”, “near deadline” and so on, depending on the type of thing to do and the nature of the project – personal, professional, creative, etc.

 Time logging

-Actually, it is a great tool to improve productivity on a personal level.
-One needs not to abandon all these activities, but to figure out which one of them takes time that seems to leak.
-There is no improvement without data.
-And on the other hand – what is measurable can be optimized.
+But tracking time spent with family and friends?
+Sleep?
+Scrolling through social media?
+Actually, it is a tool to optimize your productivity on a personal level.
+One needs not to abandon all these activities, but to figure out which one of them is stealing work hours.
+Timeboxing and a clear planner help you prioritize tasks and avoid procrastination.

 Categories